docksal/docksal/docs/apache-solr.md

 ## Drupal configuration

-Enable all required by your version of Drupal modules for Solr search integration on your site.
+Enable all required by your version of Drupal modules for the Apache Solr search integration.

 For Apachesolr module add your Solr server using following server url: